 \subsection{Security Features of UEFI}

-UEFI provides several security features to protect the integrity of the boot process and all OS components.
-These security features aim to enhance the security of the boot process, firmware, and system integrity.
-In this section, we will explore some of the key security features available with UEFI.
+UEFI provides several security features to protect the integrity of the boot process and OS components.
+These features aim to enhance the security of the boot process, firmware, and overall system integrity.
+This section explores some key security features available in UEFI.